jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 bucket: Iterable[int] = Bucket()  # Error?
 ```

 Is the class instance still assignable to `Iterable[int]`?
 The answer is yes, because `Bucket` class would behave like an `Iterable[int]`, in that it contains a method `__iter__` and its return value is of correct type.
 It is called duck typing: If it walks like a duck and quacks like a duck, then it must be a duck.
 Duck typing only works for simple ABCs, like `Iterable`, `Collection`.
-In Python, there is a dedicated name for this feautre, [Protocol][12].
+In Python, there is a dedicated name for this feature, [Protocol][12].
 Simply put, if the class defines required methods, mypy would consider it as the corresponding type.

 ```python
 # Sized